geeksville/ezdevice-esp32/README.md

 This project uses the simple PlatformIO build system.
 You can use the IDE, but for brevity in these instructions I describe use of their command line tool.

-1. Purchase one of the inexpensive ESP32-CAM modules from asia (see above).
+1. Purchase one of the TTGO boards (see below for options).
 2. Install [PlatformIO](https://platformio.org/).
 3. Download this git repo and cd into it.
 4. pio run -t upload (This command will fetch dependencies, build the project and install it on the board via USB)